Education – Training

 MDA holds annual InformationMD! and EducationMD!
 Seminars.
 These seminars provide professional development information for teachers and teacher aides as well as information for families and friends of the MD community

-MDA is available to visit schools and present to the teachers, teacher aides: And we also to the class of the affected child where necessary.
+MDA is available to visit schools and present to the teachers, teacher aides: And we also available to present to the class of the affected child where necessary.
 Customised presentations suited to the specific age group have been developed to inform and to take the mystery out of what MD really is.

 Having that conversation demystifies the condition, and allows class mates to continue with learning.
 Cough Assist training can also be arranged on site, fully auspiced by the Nurse Educators to ensure when the machine comes to your home, you are confident and comfortable with its use.